 20 low tech family time ideas

-The coronavirus restrictions in 2020 resulted in a surge in screen time for children and teenagers.
+The coronavirus restrictions resulted in a surge in screen time for children and teenagers.
 Online schooling, plus reduced opportunities for socialising and the closure of many venues, left parents with little choice but to relax limits on screen time.
 (Not to mention the pressures on working parents to keep children entertained so they could get some work done!).
 But lots of parents are now turning their attention to redressing that balance with more low tech family time.

 Tech is notoriously habit-forming – and habits can be hard to break.
 So, if you are looking to introduce some tech-free time, I’ve come up with 20 low tech family time ideas for all ages to get you started.
 Work through them all – or pick a few new ones to try this weekend!

 Charades is brilliant for all ages and in my house even gets the reluctant teens involved and laughing.
 Pick a theme to mime (eg Christmas or vegetables or famous people) or stick to the classic format of books, films and TV programmes.

 Some of my best childhood memories are playing cards with my family.
 Even very young children can play simple card games (see this list of fun card games for ages 3yrs+).
 Cards are a brilliant way to get different generations all involved.

 If you are a musical bunch, you could all learn to play the same song on different instruments.
 Or just learn the words to a song and sing it together.
 Even very little ones can join in (you can add some actions too!).

 Or, if you are dancers rather than singers, how about a dance off?
 Take it in turns to choose the music and be the judge.
 Dancers could be eliminated until only the winner is left or ranked at the end of the tune.
 If you are fans of Strictly Come Dancing or similar talent competitions, why not make scoring ‘paddles’ or have an elimination buzzer?!